mecc-monash/rbc/sensing_tutorial.md

 - Go to https://www.arduino.cc/en/software
 - Select the IDE suitable for your operating system.
+- If you are in Windows avoid the Windows store version (the other two versions will work fine).
 - Download and install the IDE.

 <p align="center">
     <img src="./images/IDE.png">
 </p>
+# Troubleshooting
+If you are plugging in your Arduino and the COM is not recognised try these steps: (For Windows)
+1. Open Arduino and check you have selected the correct board under Tools -> Board -> Arduino Uno
+2. Open Device manager and scroll down to "Ports (Com and LPT)" Is the Arduino there?
+Are you selecting the correct port?
+3. Last option: Download the driver from here and follow the steps: https://electronics-project-hub.com/arduino-not-detected-and-driver-issues-solved/
 Once downloaded, copy the following code and paste it in the ```code goes here``` section.

 ```C++